 - Gate 6: Post implementation – Confirms realisation or plan for realisation of benefits against those agreed at business case; ensures lessons learned have been sufficiently considered and documented.

 - Infrastructure NSW(INSW) - Responsible for Gateway Reviews of capital infrastructure projects

-- Department of Finance, Services and Innovation (DFSI) - Responsible for Gateway Reviews of ICT projects
+- The Department of Customer Service (DCS) - Responsible for Gateway Reviews of ICT projects

 - NSW Treasury - Responsible for Gateway Reviews of major recurrent projects

 NSW Treasury is the Policy Owner and is responsible for the overall Gateway Policy.
 For capital or ICT projects to be delivered by INSW or the ICT and Digital Government Division of DCS respectively, Treasury is the GCA.
 This is to maintain the separation and independence of the GCA role from the delivery role.